StuckAtPrototype/Micro-Racer-Guides/FlashingGuide.md

 3. Set the **address** to `0x0` (zero x zero)
 4. Ensure the file path and address are correctly displayed

-### 3. Connect Your Micro Racer
+### 3. Prepare Your Micro Racer

+1. **Ensure the battery is connected** to your Micro Racer
+2. **Switch the car to ON** position
-1. Connect your Micro Racer to your PC using a USB-C cable
+3. Connect your Micro Racer to your PC using a USB-C cable
-2. **Important**: If the connection doesn't work initially, try flipping the USB-C connector - sometimes the orientation matters
+4. **Important**: If the connection doesn't work initially, try flipping the USB-C connector - sometimes the orientation matters
-3. Wait for Windows to recognize the device and install drivers if needed
+5. Wait for Windows to recognize the device and install drivers if needed

 ### 4. Select the COM Port